- Must visit

 Discover the best of Chicago — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Chicago trip today.

-One of the oldest and largest art museums in the US, known for its collection of Impressionist and Post-Impressionist paintings.
+One of the premier art museums in the US, known for Impressionist masterpieces, modern works, and the iconic bronze lions at its entrance.

 Find answers to the most common questions about traveling from Minneapolis, MN to Chicago, IL by train.
 From journey times and ticket prices to direct connections, first and last departures, and even whether the route is scenic, our FAQs cover everything you need to plan your trip.
 Whether you’re looking for the fastest train, the cheapest option, or tips for making the most of your visit at Chicago, IL, this guide helps you travel smarter and with confidence.